Eastern massasauga: Conservation status

-The eastern massasauga is listed as an endangered species in Illinois, Indiana, Iowa, Minnesota, Missouri (also considered extirpated), New York, Ohio, Pennsylvania, and Wisconsin.
+The eastern massasauga is listed as a federally threatened species under the Endangered Species Act as of 2016, and is a candidate for the endangered species list.
+By individual state agencies, the eastern massasauga is listed as an endangered species in Illinois, Indiana, Iowa, Minnesota, Missouri (also considered extirpated), New York, Ohio, Pennsylvania, and Wisconsin.
 Michigan, the only state in which it is not considered endangered, lists it as "special concern".
-The subspecies is a candidate for federal listing.
-As of 2016, the massasauga is listed as Threatened under the Endangered Species Act.